tgirke/GEN242/content/en/tutorials/cmdtocwl/cmdToCwl.md

     ## $results_path$path
     ## [1] "./results"

-For the `message` and `SampleName` parameter, we are passing a variable connecting with a third file called `targets.`
+Under the `message` and `SampleName` parameters, variables are used for that will be populated by values provided by a third file called `targets.`

-Now, let’s explore the `targets` file structure:
+The following shows the structure of a simple `targets` file.

 ``` r
 targetspath <- system.file("extdata/cwl/example/targets_example.txt", package="systemPipeR")
 read.delim(targetspath, comment.char = "#")
 ```

     ##               Message SampleName
     ## 1        Hello World!
 M1
     ## 2          Hello USA!
 M2
-    ## 3 Hello Bioconcudctor!
+    ## 3 Hello Bioconductor!
 M3

-The `targets` file defines all input files or values and sample ids of an analysis workflow.
-For this example, we have defined a string message for the `echo` command line tool, in the first column that will be evaluated, and the second column is the `SampleName` id for each one of the messages.
+With help of a `targets` file, one can define all input files, sample ids and experimental variables relevant for an analysis workflow.
+In the above example, strings defined under the `Message` column will be passed on to the `echo` command-line tool.
+In addition, each command-line will be assigned a label or id specified under `SampleName` column.
 Any number of additional columns can be added as needed.

-Users should note here, the usage of `targets` files is optional when using `systemPipeR's` new CWL interface.
-Since for organizing experimental variables targets files are extremely useful and user-friendly.
-Thus, we encourage users to keep using them.
+Users should note here, the usage of `targets` files is optional when using `systemPipeR's` CWL interface.
+Since targets files are very efficient for organizing experimental variables, their usage is highly encouraged and well supported in `systemPipeR`.

-#### How to connect the parameter files and `targets` file information?
+#### Connect parameter and targets files

-The constructor functions create an `SYSargs2` S4 class object connecting three input files:
+The constructor functions construct an `SYSargs2` instance from three input files:

-    - CWL command line specification file (`wf_file` argument);
-    - Input variables (`input_file` argument);
+    - `.cwl` file path assigned to `wf_file` argument
+    - `.yml` file path assigned to `input_file` argument
-    - Targets file (`targets` argument).
+    - `target` file assigned to `targets` argument

-As demonstrated above, the latter is optional for workflow steps lacking input files.
+As mentioned above, the latter `targets` file is optional.
 The connection between input variables (here defined by `input_file` argument) and the `targets` file are defined under the `inputvars` argument.
-A named vector is required, where each element name needs to match with column names in the `targets` file, and the value must match the names of the *.yml* variables.
-This is used to replace the CWL variable and construct all the command-line for that particular step.
+A named vector is required, where each element name needs to match the column names in the `targets` file, and the value must match the names of the *.yml* variables.
+This is used to replace the CWL variable and construct the command-lines, usually one for each input sample.

-The variable pattern `_XXXX_` is used to distinguish CWL variables that target columns will replace.
-This pattern is recommended for consistency and easy identification but not enforced.
+For consistency the pattern `_XXXX_` is used for variable naming in the `.yml` file, where the name matches the corresponding column name in the targets file.
+This pattern is recommended for easy identification but not enforced.

-The following imports a `.cwl` file (same example demonstrated above) for running the `echo Hello World` example.
-However, now we are connecting the variable defined on the `.yml` file with the `targets` file inputs.
+The following imports a `.cwl` file (same example as above) for running the `echo` example.
+However, now several command-line calls are constructed with the information provided under the `Message` column of the targets file that is passed on to matching component in the `.yml` file.

 ``` r
 HW_mul <- loadWorkflow(targets = targetspath, wf_file="example.cwl",